messmerd/dmf2mod/README.md

 - **3xx**  - Portamento to Note (`--port2note`)
 - **4xy**  - Vibrato (`--vib`)
 - **Bxx**  - Position Jump
-- **D00**  - Pattern Break (partial support)
+- **Dxx**  - Pattern Break
-- **EC00** - Note Cut (partial support)
 - **10xx** - Set WAVE
 - **12xx** - Set Duty Cycle

-Effects 10xx, 12xx, and EC00 are implemented by changing the sample in MOD rather than as a MOD effect.
+Effects 10xx and 12xx are implemented by changing the sample in MOD rather than as a MOD effect.
 As such, they do not count towards the 1 effect per channel limit.

 SQ1, SQ2, and WAVE channels are supported.